Savadow/100-Days-of-Code/README.md

 > inputted

 - `day_27.py`
-> Mile to Km Converter: A simple GUI proram that converts miles to km using tkinter
+> Mile to Km Converter: A simple GUI program that converts miles to km using tkinter

+- `day_28.py`
+> Pomodoro: A simple pomodoro app using tkinter

+- `day_29.py`
+> Password Manager: A simple GUI program that helps manage passwords.
+It allows
+> you to save password to a `saved_passwords.json` file on the Desktop and can also
+> generate passwords for you which are automatically saved to the clipboard.
+It also
+> allows you to search for websites that may have been saved previously

+- `day_30.py`
+> Exception Handling

+- `day_31.py`
+> Flash Card: A simple flash card app